Subspace Polynomials and Cyclic Subspace Codes: Introduction

 In~\cite{TMBR13-CyclicOrbitCodes} a thorough algebraic analysis of the structure of cyclic orbit codes is given.
 One class of such codes is the cyclic codes.
 However, no nontrivial construction is given.
 In~\cite{GMT14-StabSub} a construction of cyclic codes with degenerated orbit (of size less than $\frac{q^n-1}{q-1}$) is given.
 This construction produces a subcode of some codes in our work (see Section~\ref{section:deg_orbit}).
 Both~\cite{GMT14-StabSub} and~\cite{TMBR13-CyclicOrbitCodes} raised the following conjecture:

-\begin{conjecture} For every positive integers $n,k$ such that $k\le n/2$, there exists a cyclic code of size~$\frac{q^n-1}{q-1}$ in $\grsmn{q}{n}{k}$ and minimum distance $2k-2$. \end{conjecture}
+\begin{conjecture} For every positive integers $n,k$ such that $k< n/2$, there exists a cyclic code of size~$\frac{q^n-1}{q-1}$ in $\grsmn{q}{n}{k}$ and minimum distance $2k-2$. \end{conjecture}

 Notice that for $k>n/2+1$, a minimum distance of $2k-2$ is clearly not possible.
+The original conjecture~\cite{TMBR13-CyclicOrbitCodes} considered $k\le n/2$.
+However, an exhaustive search which was used in~\cite{GMT14-StabSub} proved that the conjecture is false for $n=8,k=4,q=2$.
+When $k<n/2$, it appears that there is enough flexibility that many such codes exist, while for $k=n/2$, such a code might not exist.
+Its existence depends on the existence of a subspace which forms a structure similar to a difference set~\cite{BEOVW}.
 In this paper it is proved that this conjecture is true for a given $k$ and infinitely many values of $n$, along with several options for explicit constructions (see Theorem~\ref{theorem:explicit2kminus2}).
 In~\cite{GMT14-StabSub,TMBR13-CyclicOrbitCodes} it was also pointed out that it is not known how to construct cyclic codes with multiple orbits.
 In the sequel we show that our techniques can be useful for this purpose (see Lemma~\ref{lemma:multipleOrbitUsingPrimality} and Construction~\ref{construction:Cd}).

 One of the tools in our constructions is the so-called subspace polynomials, which are a special case of linearized polynomials.
 Subspace polynomials form an efficient method of representing subspaces, from which one can directly deduce certain properties of the subspace which are not evident in some other representations.
 These objects were studied in the past for various purposes, e.g., bounds on list-decoding of Reed-Solomon and rank-metric codes~\cite{A13-Bounds}, construction of affine dispersers~\cite{BK12-Affine}, and finding an element of high multiplicative order in a finite field~\cite{CQ12-HighOrder}.